A new moon ritual is one of my favorite ways to set new intentions for the month and manifest magic with the universe.

 Once you feel grounded and connected, a great way to continue the cleanse and create a fresh slate is to journal.
 Release what’s been on your mind.
 Don’t worry about what you’re writing, just write and let it flow out of you.
 You’re clearing your heart and mind so that you have a truly fresh start for the next four weeks.

-I always write down the messages I receive from my cards.
-This is my spread for the new moon:
+I always write down the messages I receive from my cards because it’s really helpful and interesting to look back on.
+This is the spread I use from the moon ritual sheets:

 - Where am I presently?